 "The gramophone was the most surprising find of the season, and by far the most interesting," Thomas said.
 "Found on one of the smallest and most utilitarian Yukon River steamboats, this small luxury provides an insight that is incredibly valuable to understanding life on board."

 The A.J.
-Goddard was designated a Yukon Historic Site under the $\it Historic Resources Act$ in June 2010.
+Goddard was designated a Yukon Historic Site in June 2010 and is protected under the Historic Resources Act.
+A permit is required from Cultural Services branch to visit the site.

-Background information is below.
+Background information attached.

 Contact: